Troopers target texting drivers during holiday patrols - South Carolina Radio Network

 According to the National Highway Traffic Safety Administration, texting while driving multiplies the chances of an individual being involved in a collision by 23 times.

-Jones said last year, from the Wednesday before Thanksgiving to the Sunday after, 16 people died in crashes on South Carolina roads.
-The Highway Patrol’s mission is for the 2017 number to be zero.
+Jones said 16 people died in crashes on South Carolina roads during last year’s Thanksgiving weekend, defined as the Wednesday before Thanksgiving until the Sunday after.
+The Highway Patrol says its mission is for the 2017 number to be zero.

 “That’s 16 people that lost their life on a South Carolina roadway that doesn’t get to share Christmas or another holiday,” he said.
 “Our ultimate goal is to have this holiday period with zero fatalities.”